demisto/content/Packs/CortexDataLake/Playbooks/Cortex_Data_Lake_-_File_Indicators_Hunting_README.md

-This playbook queries Cortex Data Lake (CDL) for file indicators, including MD5 hashes, SHA256 hashes, SHA1 hashes, file names, and file types.
+This playbook queries Cortex Data Lake (CDL) for file indicators, including SHA256 hashes, file names, and file types.

 Note that multiple search values should be separated by commas only (without spaces or any special characters).

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Convert file hash to corresponding hashes
+This playbook does not use any sub-playbooks.

 ### Integrations
 * Cortex Data Lake